Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 \subsection{Main a priori estimate in the subcritical case}

-The subcritical case (which means the case where $\theta \in (0,2)$) is the easier to handle and here we briefly present the main computation.
-The idea is to find an a priori estimate which testifies to the fact that particles don't have the tendency to agregate.
+The subcritical case (which means the case where $\theta \in (0,2)$) is the easiest to handle and here we briefly present the main computation.
+The idea is to find an a priori estimate which testifies to the fact that particles don't have the tendency to aggregate.
 We fix $\gamma \in (\theta,2)$.
-Informally using the It\^ o formula and taking the expectation we find
+We set